 This old table's seen some things.

 This guy (and his twin) have been in our home basically since we've had a home.
 They were our living room end tables for years.
-When we moved into our current home, they retired to the playroom.
+When we moved into our current home, they retired to our playroom.

-But the problem: that chipped, brown wood veneer finish didn't match what we had going in the playroom at all.
+The problem: that chipped, brown wood veneer finish didn't match what we had going in the playroom at all.
 I wanted to give them new life.
 There was nothing wrong with the actual tables, besides being worn and a little dated.
 They just needed some TLC!

 I loved the idea of painting furniture using chalk paint.
 I've used it in past projects, and it's both gorgeous and durable.
 The problem is that it doesn't exactly go on smoothly without a lot of work.
-I wanted to find an easier way to apply it this time, since I was redoing these 2 tables, a coffee table, a bookshelf, and an entertainment center.

 I was in need of a quicker, more streamlined way to apply it, and I definitely think I found just that!
-Let's see how to paint laminate furniture to give old, worn items a makeover.
+Let's see how to spray paint laminate furniture to give old, worn items a makeover.

 Supplies Needed